 (2) A person is not entitled to rescind a residence contract under this section after entering into occupation of residential premises in a retirement village under the residence contract.

-[Section 14 amended by No. 36 of 2012 s.
+[Section 14 amended: No. 36 of 2012 s.
 9.]

 15. Owner to deliver memorial